 Are you interested in learning applicable skills and developing your leadership during your time at college?
 Check out the descriptions below and feel free to email the supervisors of each area with any questions yo may have.
 We’re always looking for new, passionate student employees!

-With the Campus Activity Network (C.A.N.) and Student Government Association (S.G.A.) you can plan programs like cookouts and movies night, and shape campus policy under the supervision of Doug Stump, firstname.lastname@example.org.
+- With the Campus Activity Network (C.A.N.) and Student Government Association (S.G.A.) you can plan programs like cookouts and movies night, and shape campus policy under the supervision of Matt Levy firstname.lastname@example.org.

 There are also summer and graduate student positions available within OSE!